front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/slim-down-resolvers-with-loaders.md

 ## Why loaders?

 When resolvers grow, you will likely extract functions or modules to share code between resolvers.
-It could be constructing an `axios` instance with the correct url and headers, modifying responses to return objects matching the GraphQL schema or error management for instance.
+It can be: constructing an `axios` instance with the correct URL and headers, modifying responses to return objects matching the GraphQL schema or error management for instance.

-Loaders are aimed at being node modules encapsulating all your business specific code.
+Loaders are aimed at being node modules encapsulating all your domain/API specific code.
 We recommend to design them as pure JS modules without any dependency on Front-Commerce or GraphQL features.
 Designing loaders with this approach has several advantages:

 - you can reuse existing code or libraries from another project
 - if you migrate away from Front-Commerce, this code could be reused easily in